-Note: You must be currently enrolled in a Canadian graduate studies program to apply.
-No exceptions, sorry, as this relates to position funding.
-We can accept applicants from any program/department and any university in Canada.
+*Please Note: You must be currently enrolled in a Canadian graduate studies program to apply.
+No exceptions, as this related to position funding.
+We can accept applicants from any university in Canada.

 The NCIL addresses the desire to innovate within constrained conditions by providing human capacity to advance ideas, a safe space for design and experimentation, and a supported process to develop, enrich, and evaluate projects that enhance social and economic resilience in Prince Rupert.
 Through this initiative, new forms of collaboration and partnership will be explored across sectors; lessons learned from the projects and partnerships will be documented and shared; ideas will be incubated into viable projects; and students will be given practical opportunities to work on initiatives that increase economic and social resilience.

 Developing Vertical Ocean Farming: Project Overview

 Vertical ocean farming, or marine farms, have been touted as a solution to create employment, change how we get food from the ocean, and save the seas.
 Growing ‘up’ instead of growing ‘out’, and finding the right mix of species that would synergistically support each other’s growth and clean the environment, would revolutionize the local food movement.